SelFLoc: Selective Feature Fusion for Large-scale Point Cloud-based Place Recognition: Experiments

 \subsection{Ablation Study}

 \textbf{Additional axes. }To verify the impact of different additional layers, asymmetric convolution layers along $x$-, $y$- and $z$-axis are respectively added to the sub-blocks of SACBs every time.
 Fig. \ref{dil_add} displays the quantitative results with different additional layers, and \emph{SelFLoc\_X} achieves better accuracy and robustness, demonstrating that feature extraction along the $x$-axis is the most effective for the place recognition task.
+This may inspire researchers in the field of mobile robotics to optimize axis-oriented point cloud processing methods for specific scenarios.
+For example, in the field of self-driving, there may be more sophisticated methods developed in the future for enhancing the transmission of point cloud features along X-axis.

 \textbf{Dilation strategy. }The effective receptive field can be expanded by utilizing the dilation strategy.
 Results of testing dilation influence on different depths of SACBs in Fig. \ref{dil_add} indicate that models with lower level dilated convolutions have higher metrics.
 Dilated convolutions in lower layers contribute more to the capture of local response.
 On the contrary, dilated convolutions in higher layers help to capture the interrelationship between semantics at higher levels, however the performance will be negatively affected if levels of dilated convolutions are excessively high.
 The performance of dilated convolution layers in different depths evidences that place recognition relies more on local features, and applicable depth is crucial for dilation strategy, e.g., $Depth=1$.